SilverMoonDev/DesktopMate-Clothes-Toggler/README.md

 # Clothes Toggler for Desktop Mate
-This mod lets you toggle your clothes on and off!
+This mod lets you toggle your clothes on and off! **It also work with Custom Avatars**

 ## Preview
 ![image](https://github.com/user-attachments/assets/ba7f169c-e5a7-4ced-beda-f015f47c39cc)